 Why Google Cares About Page Experience

-You may have encountered websites with poor user experiences—page content that jumps or bounces as you scroll, pages loading slowly because of large images, interstitial pages or ads that interfere with your browsing experience, deceptive or dangerous links that install malware…the list goes on.
+Part of that equation is predicting how users will respond when they land on a site.
+You have probably encountered websites with poor user experiences—e.g. page content that jumps or bounces as you scroll, pages loading slowly because of large images, interstitial pages or ads that interfere with your browsing experience, deceptive or dangerous links that install malware…the list goes on.

-When it comes to websites, customer expectations are even higher because we have elevated our standards for the digital world as business has shifted online.
-Since brands control development of all functionality and design on their website, offering visitors a faulty site that doesn’t perform well reflects poorly on the brand and its commitment to offering consumers the best shopping experience.
+In fact, when it comes to websites, customer expectations are even higher because we have elevated our standards for the digital world as business has shifted online.
+Since brands implicitly control the development of all functionality and design on their website, offering visitors a faulty site that doesn’t perform well reflects poorly on the brand and its commitment to offering consumers the best brand experience.

-Google Search users perceive its organic search results as de facto Google endorsements and recommendations, so the company has a stake in making sure every site listed organically in its SERPs provides the best content and user experience.
-Filtering out websites with slow page speeds saves users from encountering the worst experiences, further building their confidence in Google as a resource for knowledge and discovery.
+Users of Google Search have come to view its organic search results as de facto endorsements and recommendations, so Google has a stake in making sure every site listed organically in its SERPs provides the best content and user experience.
+Filtering websites with slow page speeds and janky UX from the results saves searchers from clicking through to encounter bad user experiences, further building their confidence in Google as a resource for knowledge and discovery.

 Need help fixing your site to prepare for the Page Experience update?